Coronavirus: Germany opens up AstraZeneca COVID vaccines for all adults | DW | 06.05.2021

 The nationwide scheme still requires final approval.
 Once passed, it will provide unified rules on the AstraZeneca vaccine that have varied slightly from state to state.

-For other vaccines, the vaccination priority order will continue to apply, with vulnerable groups being immunised first.
+For other vaccines, the vaccination priority order will continue to apply, with vulnerable groups being immunized first.
 According to the federal government, this prioritization will probably be lifted in June.

 On very rare occasions, the AstraZeneca vaccine is believed to trigger serious blood clots in younger people.
 Dozens of countries paused the use of the vaccine for younger people, but several have since resumed its use after health regulators said the benefits of the shot outweigh any risks.